Jack112-create/Jack112-create/README.md

 # Who am I?

-My name is Jack Conroy, I am a 21 year old Full Stack Software Development student from Ireland 🇮🇪 .
-I am passionate about software development and hope to land my first role as a developer in the near future!
+My name is Jack Conroy, I am a Back-End Engineer from Ireland 🇮🇪.

+## Qualifications:
+- Professional Diploma in Full-Stack Software Development from Code Institute
-I also hold a bachelors degree in Music Technology and Production from Limerick Institute of Technology.
+- Level 7 Bachelor of Science Degree in Music Technology and Production from TUS
+- Professional Diploma in UX design from UX Design Institute

-## Technologies I know :
+## Technologies I know:
 - HTML
 - CSS
 - JavaScript